 This depends entirely on your campaign goals, target audience, and budget.
 Each platform has its own inherent strengths, which may give you a slight edge in your next ad campaign.
-For getting lots of different types content in front of niche audiences, such as a video, a blog article, or a lead form — Facebook stands out as one of the more powerful advertising platforms.
+For getting lots of different types of content in front of niche audiences, such as a video, a blog article, or a lead form — Facebook stands out as one of the more powerful advertising platforms.

 Instagram, which benefits from the same targeting capabilities as Facebook, is typically best for leveraging visually appealing content such as videos and photos.
 This can be a great platform for showcasing products or a work portfolio.

-If the target market for your product or service is DIY related, consider advertising on Youtube or Pinterest, where users are going for inspiration and how-to videos.
+If the target market for your product or service is DIY-related, consider advertising on Youtube or Pinterest, where users are going for inspiration and how-to videos.

 But again, the best platform for your business will vary.
 Here are some of our recommendations based on your social advertising campaign goals.

 Facebook and Instagram are currently the preferred social ad platforms for growing eCommerce sales.

 Facebook’s robust targeting capabilities, combined with its nearly seamless integration with eCommerce CMS sites like Shopify, create a low barrier of entry for marketers to show highly relevant ads to niche audiences.